-How will this project improve safety?
+How does this project improve safety?

 Curb extensions reduce passing on the right, slow speeds of turning motorists, and can also reduce speeding by visually narrowing the travel lanes.
 They also create more space for people walking and shorten the crossing distance across a street.

-Will any parking be removed with this project?
+Was parking removed with this project?

-Will individual businesses need to do anything?
+Do individual businesses need to do anything?

-When will this project be built?
+When was the project built?

-Construction is scheduled for Summer 2020.
+Construction was completed in Summer 2020.

 Who can I contact with other questions?